OlympusDAO-Education/Documentation/using-the-website/bonds.md

 ## **How to Redeem**

-Come to our [website](http://olympusdao.finance/#/bond) and select the "Redeem" tab at the top of the window.
+On the same webpage that you used to purchase bond, select the "Redeem" tab.
 Click "Redeem" to claim all of your available rewards.

 ## Reading the Info